mogensen/docker-swarm-meetup/Docker Swarm exercises.md

     volumes:
       db-data:

-First create a yml file with the data above and deploy it to our cluster as in the last exercise.
+Start by creating a yml file with the data above and deploy it to our cluster as in the last exercise.
 Check that you can see all five containers in the visualizer.
-Also check that you can see the two frontends at port 5000 and 5001.
+You should also check that you can see the two frontends at port 5000 and 5001.
 Try voting.

-### Scaling
+### Scaling the frontend service

-News has spread like wildfire about our new awesome voting app and we need to have more servers avaible for voting.
+News has spread like wildfire about our new awesome voting app and we need to have more services available for voting.

+#### Exercise

-Call the _docker service_ comandline with a _--help_ param to figure out how to scale the _vote_ service to 5 instances.
+Call the _docker service_ commandline with a _--help_ param to figure out how to scale the _vote_ service to 5 instances.

     $ docker service --help

-Once you have scaled the service, check that you can see all five containers in the visualizer.
-Also chech that the vote page is now handled by different containers.
-The container handling a request is shown on the vote page.
+Once you have scaled the service:

+ - Check that you can see all five containers in the visualizer.
+ - Check that the vote page is now handled by different containers.
+     * The container handling a request is shown on the vote page.

+#### Exercise

 Update the yml file with the new deployment info, stating that we want to have 5 replicas of the vote service.
 [Docker Compose deploy documentation](https://docs.docker.com/compose/compose-file/#deploy)